sangnandar/Auto-GitHub-Repo-Sync-Monitor/README.md

 This project monitors the synchronization status between **remote GitHub repositories** and **local git directories** by combining **Google Apps Script** and a **Python script**.

 This setup is especially helpful if you manage many repositories—either as an owner or collaborator—and occasionally make small changes via the GitHub web interface.
-When you're ready, you can easily check and sync them locally, one by one, even on a lazy afternoon.
+On a lazy afternoon, while winding down, you can update your local repos with ease.

 ## 📁 Project Structure